Costa Rica leftist easily wins presidential run-off

 "It's been four years of daily suffering," said Mercedes Castillo, a 66-year-old housewife and mother-of-three, after voting for Solis at a high school in the capital, San Jose.
 "There's just too much corruption."

-Jubilant Solis supporters thronged in the streets of San Jose, and drivers honked their horns in celebration.
+Jubilant Solis supporters waved red-and-yellow PAC flags in the streets of San Jose, and drivers honked their horns in celebration.

 Solis' victory hands the young PAC its first presidential victory, and wrests power from the PLN, which has been in power since 2006.